open-control-systems/esp-components/README.md

 ## Installation

 All components are located in the `components` directory.
 It's a default directory name where the ESP-IDF build system looks up for the project libraries, or components in terms of the ESP-IDF SDK.
 See the build system [documentation](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-guides/build-system.html#component-cmakelists-files) for more details.

 These components can be manually copied into the project `components` directory, or added as a git submodule.

 ```bash
 git submodule add git@github.com:open-control-systems/esp-components.git ocs-esp-components
 git submodule update --init --recursive
 ```

-and then update the project's root `CMakeLists.txt` file as follows:
+and then the project's root `CMakeLists.txt` should be updated file as follows:

 ```CMake
 # For more information about build system see